 Omega-3s

 Omega-3s get a lot of airplay in health news because their anti-inflammatory activity extends to many health benefits, including your skin.
 Omega-3s are a type of essential fatty acid found in fish, flaxseed, and chia seeds.
-They can interrupt inflammation signals from inflammatory cytokines that can contribute to acne and other health problems.
+They can interrupt inflammation28 signals from inflammatory cytokines that can contribute to acne and other health problems.

-Studies on fish oil containing omega-3s link supplementation with clearer skin, especially for people with moderate to severe inflammatory acne.
+Studies29 on fish oil containing omega-3s link supplementation with clearer skin, especially for people with moderate to severe inflammatory acne.
 Eating fish several times a week can boost your omega-3 intake, but many people don't eat fish regularly (or just don't like seafood), so omega-3 supplements can be an excellent way to get these skin-loving nutrients.

 Magnesium

 Magnesium is not a typical supplement for acne, but I use it regularly as part of a hormone-balancing plan because it promotes stress relief and is involved in the metabolism of our hormones.
-Magnesium can also help with estrogen balance by promoting the excretion of extra estrogen that could contribute to hormone imbalances.
+Magnesium can also help with estrogen balance30 by promoting the excretion of extra estrogen that could contribute to hormone imbalances.

 Since your stress response and hormones are closely interconnected, I use magnesium to keep stress levels down (in addition to lifestyle practices), which also foundationally supports hormonal acne.
-Several studies point to a close relationship between acne and stress levels, so magnesium can often help mitigate the response.
+Several studies31 point to a close relationship between acne and stress levels, so magnesium can often help mitigate the response.

 In addition, magnesium supports healthy sleep, which may be one of the most potent anti-aging and skin health promoting practices we can incorporate into our daily routine.